Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 After the October 7, 2023, attacks, and as Israel waged its war on Hamas in Gaza, rates of antisemitism surged in Australia.
 The government appointed a Special Envoy to Combat Antisemitism, Jillian Segal, along with a Special Envoy to deal with Islamophobia.

-Earlier this month the Executive Council of Australian Jewries, the peak body representing 200 Israeli groups, released a report saying the number of antisemitic incidents remained at “unprecedently high levels.”
+Earlier this month the Executive Council of Australian Jewry, the peak body representing 200 Jewish groups, released a report saying the number of antisemitic incidents remained at “unprecedently high levels.”

 In 2025, 1,654 antisemitic attacks were reported – down 19% from the 2,062 recorded in 2024.
 Most incidents in 2025 were verbal abuse followed by graffiti attacks, according to the ECAJ.